 - a.
 OPEN Open to all horses regardless of breed, age, sex, colour, conformation, appearance or previous performance.
-Horses are to be judged on performance only. - b. \$15,000 NOVICE For horses that have not won in excess of \$15,000 in affiliated NCHA cutting horse competitions in their lifetime including Non Pro & Rookie earnings & excluding all age/restricted earnings and all Non Pro age/restricted earnings. - c. \$5,000 NOVICE For horses that have not won in excess of \$5,000 in affiliated NCHA cutting horse competitions in their lifetime including Non Pro & Rookie earnings & excluding all age/restricted earnings and all Non Pro age/restricted earnings. - d.
-OPEN NON PRO Open to all NCHA Non Professional Card Holders regardless of lifetime earnings. - e. \$15,000 NON PRO Open to Non Professional Card Holders with lifetime earnings in non professional events of \$15,000 or less excluding all age and restricted earnings as determined by the records of the NCHA. - f. \$7,500 NON PRO Open to Non Professional Card Holders with lifetime earnings of \$7,500 or less in NCHA non professional events excluding all age and restricted earnings, as determined by the records of the NCHA. - g.
-ROOKIE Open to all Persons who have not won \$3,000 in any NCHA approved cutting horse competition, or who have not accrued 60 or more points in their lifetime as determined by the records of the NCHA excluding all Snafflebit events that are not snaffle bit aged events.
+Horses are to be judged on performance only. - b. \$15,000 NOVICE For horses that have won less than \$15,000 in affiliated NCHA cutting horse competitions in their lifetime, including Non Pro & Rookie earnings and excluding all age/restricted earnings and all Non Pro age/restricted earnings, or that have not accrued 120 or more points in their lifetime.

+- c. \$5,000 NOVICE For horses that have won less than \$5,000 in affiliated NCHA cutting horse competitions in their lifetime including Non Pro and Rookie earnings & excluding all age/restricted earnings and all Non Pro age/restricted earnings, or that have not accrued 30 or more points in their lifetime. - d.
+OPEN NON PRO Open to all NCHA Non Professional Card Holders regardless of lifetime earnings. - e.
+NOVICE NON PRO Open to all Non Professional Card Holders competing on a Novice horse (a horse with lifetime earnings of less than \$15,000, excluding all age/restricted earnings, or which has not accrued 120 or more points).
+Earnings will be tabulated for both horse and rider and high point standings and awards will be determined by the horse.
+Non Pros must own the horse(s) shown in this class. - f. \$15,000 NON PRO Open to Non Professional Card Holders with lifetime earnings in Non Professional events of less than \$15,000, excluding all age and restricted earnings as determined by the records of the NCHA. - g. \$7,500 NON PRO Open to Non Professional Card Holders with lifetime earnings in Non Professional events of less than \$7,500, excluding all age and restricted earnings, as determined by the records of the NCHA. - h.
+AMATEUR Open to all NCHA Non Professional Card Holders, with current NCHA Amateur status. - i.
+ROOKIE Open to all persons who have won less than \$3,000 in any NCHA approved cutting horse competition, or who have not accrued 60 points in their lifetime, excluding all Snaffle Bit events that are not Snaffle Bit age events.
 Any Youth who has accumulated 100 or more lifetime points will also cease to be eligible.
-Money or points earned while competing on a day fee will also be included for eligibility purposes.
+Money or points earned while competing on a day fee will be included for eligibility purposes.
 The burden of proof of eligibility will be on the competitor.
-Rookies are exempt from Non Pro ownership rules.

-h.
-YOUTH - Junior Youth, must be aged 13 years and under as at the Start of the competition year.

-Senior Youth are aged 14 - 18 years as at the start of the competition year, with the following exception;
+The Rookie event is exempt from Non Pro ownership rules - j.
+YOUTH Junior Youth must be aged 13 years and under as at the start of the competition year; Senior Youth are aged 14 - 18 years as at the start of the competition year.
+NOTE: Junior Youth MUST wear an approved helmet whilst astride any horse anywhere on the grounds where an NCHA affiliated event is being conducted.